MaxCintra/deep-learning-challenge/README.md

 # Report

 ## Overview
-### The goal of this project is to create an algorithm using machine learning and neural networks to predict whether applicants will be successful if funded by the fictional non-profit foundation, Alphabet Soup.
+### The goal of this project is to create an algorithm using machine learning and neural networks to predict whether applicants will be successful if funded by Alphabet Soup.
 ----------------------------
 ----------------------------